sherzberg/wercker-step-slack-notify/readme.md

 - Deploy url added
 - the build/deploy words are now used as links instead of showing the full url
+- Show the branc name in the deploy message

 ## 0.0.5
 - Minor change in documentation